HeRCLab/netscheduler/schedextract/README.md

 # schedextract - tool for extracting scheduling data from AEMF files

-This tool operates on `.adb` files produced by Xilinx Vivado HLS.
-Usually, this will be something like `projectname/solution1/.autopilot/db/mynetwork.adb`.
+This tool operates on `.aemf` files produced by Xilinx Vivado HLS.
+Usually, this will be something like `projectname/solution1/.autopilot/db/mynetwork.aemf`.

 For now, this tool outputs GEXF files, which are representations of the extracted scheduling graphs.
 GEXF files can be visualized using